 for $q, p_0 \in (0,1)$.
 The appearance of the KL divergence in \eqref{eq::divergence_bernoulli} is not a coincidence as the baseline increment can be viewed as a re-parametrized likelihood ratios between two Bernoulli processes.
 However, the simple geometric structure of the baseline increment make it possible to utilize a prior knowledge about the post-change distribution via \cref{alg::mixture_SR}~and~\ref{alg::adap_SR}.

 For instance, suppose we know upper and lower bounds of conditional means of the post-change distribution as $q_n \in (q_L, q_U), \forall n > \nu$.
 Let $N_{\MSR}^*$ and $N_{\MCS}^*$ be stopping times of mixtures of e-SR and e-CUSUM procedures in \cref{alg::mixture_SR}.
-In this case, derived changepoint detection procedures do not rely on a specific choice of a post-change distribution $Q \in \mathcal{Q}$.
+In this case, derived sequential change detection procedures do not rely on a specific choice of a post-change distribution $Q \in \mathcal{Q}$.
 However, these procedures can still perform almost as well as the one optimized to a specific choice of the post-change distribution within the same range $(q_L, q_U)$.
-Typically, if the post-change observations are i.i.d. samples from a post-change distribution $Q$ with $\mathbb{E}_{0,Q}\left[X_1\right] := q \in (q_L, q_U)$, then, by \cref{thm::upper_bound_well_sep_general}, the worst average delays have the following explicit upper bound:
+Typically, if the post-change observations are iid samples from a post-change distribution $Q$ with $\mathbb{E}_{0,Q}\left[X_1\right] := q \in (q_L, q_U)$, then by \cref{thm::upper_bound_well_sep_general}, the worst average delays have the following explicit bound:

 Typically for small $\alpha \ll 1$, from \cref{prop::upper_bound_on_g}, we can simplify the above upper bound as